apache/systemds/docs/dml-language-reference.md

   * `dist`: name of the distribution specified as a string.
 Valid values are "normal" (for Normal or Gaussian distribution), "f" (for F distribution), "t" (for Student t-distribution), "chisq" (for Chi Squared distribution), and "exp" (for Exponential distribution).
 This is a mandatory argument.
   * `...`: parameters of the distribution
     * For `dist="normal"`, valid parameters are mean and sd that specify the mean and standard deviation of the normal distribution.
 The default values for mean and sd are 0.0 and 1.0, respectively.
+    * For `dist="binomial"`, valid parameters are trials and p that specify the number of trials and probability of success.
+Both parameters are mandatory.
     * For `dist="f"`, valid parameters are df1 and df2 that specify two degrees of freedom.
 Both these parameters are mandatory.
     * For `dist="t"`, and dist="chisq", valid parameter is df that specifies the degrees of freedom.
 This parameter is mandatory.
     * For `dist="exp"`, valid parameter is rate that specifies the rate at which events occur.
 Note that the mean of exponential distribution is 1.0/rate.
 The default value is 1.0.